christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 ```

 Some Azure CLI versions do not accept `--accept application/json` on `az storage entity query`.
 The `-o json` form above is the compatibility baseline for this runbook.

+> Agent note:
+> Run this block directly in PowerShell exactly as written.
+Do not re-wrap the `--filter` clauses inside another shell string, because that is the easiest way to corrupt the quoting and query the wrong partition.

 Expected evidence: